rwiankowski/azurepractical/Content/Part1/entraId.md

 1. Make sure you're logged into the Azure Portal.
 2. Enable a free trial of the premium features on your Azure tenant.
-    - Check the Licenses tab under Entra ID,
+    - Check the Licenses tab under Entra ID.
-    - Go for Premium P2
+    - Go for Premium P2.
-    - Remember to assign the license to your user
+    - Remember to assign the license to your user.
-3. Navigate to the Entra ID blade, Security tab and there you will find Conditional Access
+3. Navigate to the Entra ID blade, Security tab and there you will find Conditional Access.
 4. Create three new Conditional Access policies:
     - Block access to the "Microsoft Azure Management" application from anywhere except your office/home public IP address.
     - Allow access for all users to all applications, but enforce Multi-Factor Authentication.
-    - Disable legacy authentication
+    - Disable legacy authentication.
 5. Make sure all policies are on!

 *I strongly recommend excluding the break-glass accounts from the first policy.
 You want to be able to access the Azure Management plane in case of an emergency, and that can include situations in which you don't have access to any of your trusted locations.*